buerokrata/Public-review-Unit-of-Measure-guidelines/UoM guidelines.md

 The defintion of the _mole_ in SI system provides a good entry for measuring the numerosity of sets, or quantify the size of sets with varying number of discrete elements in them.
 However in the fields of economic and social statistics, the mole with its embedded unit-multiplier (the very large Avogadro number) is rarely a practical unit of measure, and the name of the associated dimension (i.e. amount of substance) is rarely a good descriptor of the type of statistical population (or more in general 'set of discrete elements') we would like to characterise.
 Hence the name of the section: measuring the numerosity of sets, and it is meant as a generalisation of measuring the amount of substance.

 In an attempt to generalise the measurment of numerosities we revisit the very act of measurement and break it down so that parallels can be found between the common act of measurement over continuous quantities and the size measurement of sets with discrete, finite elements.
 Recall that, when measuring continuous quantities, we start by defining a standard, then we define ways of comparing the standard to the measured quantity (typically by 'recognising' the standard multiple times in the measured quantity), and finally counting how many times we were able to 'align' the standard with the measured quantity (without overlaps).
 So when moving from continuous quantities and their measurement to measuring discrete quantities we should construct a unit of measure that:
-- can be well defined as a standard (i.e. is recognisable),
+- can be well defined as a standard (i.e. it is recognisable),
 - the elements of the set can be 'aligned' or 'matched' to that standard
 - and the distinct matches can be counted without overlaps